Sugar and IBS: 10 interesting Facts you Should Know.

 1- Common table sugar (cane sugar or beet sugar).

-2- Brown sugar: Unrefined sugar which retains some molasses.
+2- Brown sugar: Unrefined sugar that retains some molasses.

 3- Golden syrup: low in fodmap, can be used in small amounts.
 It can be used in baking and as a substitute for honey recipes.